-Asbestos and Merchant Marine Ships Explained
+Mesothelioma and Merchant Marine Ships Explained

-Thankfully, veterans with mesothelioma can pursue benefits from the U.S. Department of Veterans Affairs (VA).
-This includes monthly payouts and medical care.
+Thankfully, veterans with mesothelioma that served aboard merchant marine ships can pursue benefits from the U.S. Department of Veterans Affairs (VA).
+These benefits include monthly payouts and medical care.

 - Treatment Options